 - Relevant & Optimized Content – Search engine algorithms rely on keywords.
 These are words and phrases that users search for.
-They are also words and phrases that should be on your website and should guide search engines about your website’s topic.
+So these words and phrases need to be on your website content to guide search engines about your website’s topic.
 Ideally, the two should match up, i.e keywords that people search for and keywords on your website.

 For example, if your website is related to cars, you don’t expect it to show up in search results for computers because your website will have content related to cars.
 Have you ever realized how accurate search results are?
 This is usually due to search engines understanding a website’s content and ranking it for only relevant search terms.

-- Website’s speed – Another major ranking factor is the website speed.
-A slow website results in poor user experience as visitors won’t waste time waiting for a website to load.
+- Website speed – Another major ranking factor is website speed.
+Slow website results in poor user experience as visitors won’t waste time waiting for a website to load.
 Again let’s consider two sites in a similar niche, one website loads in under 3 seconds and the other in 9 seconds.
 Which website has higher chances to get in better results?
 Yes, the one that loads in 3 seconds.
 Search engines will always rank the website that loads faster in top results.
 There are several ways in which you can increase a website’s speed like, choosing a good host, using caching, optimizing the code, using CDNs, etc.

 - Bounce Rate – Another important factor that will impact SEO is how long visitors spend on your website.
 If a user lands on your website and leaves quickly it means they have most probably not found what they are looking for.
 Hence they end up looking elsewhere.
 If your bounce rate is high it means your content is not relevant to the search query.
 Your website will eventually end up ranking lower.